 Attorneys need to find six jurors and four alternates.
 In Florida, 12 jurors are required only for criminal trials involving capital cases, when the death penalty is being considered.

 Defense attorneys asked potential jurors if being isolated during the trial would be a hardship, indicating they plan to ask Nelson to sequester the jury.
+Jury candidates who move on from the initial round of questioning about their knowledge of the case, face other rounds of interviews with the attorneys.

 Follow Kyle Hightower on Twitter at http://twitter.com/KHightower